darrelln/sec/docs/cookbooks/moving-files.md

 ```

 ## Misc
-If you have a shell, conver them to `base64` and copy/paste between windows.
+If you have a shell and the files are small, you can convert them to `base64` and copy/paste between windows.